theunicornguild/BrewIt/04_coffee_calculator/03_javascript_3_amount_calculator.md

     setWater(parseInt(grams * 15));
   };
 ```
-  and finally we'll put `handleChange` in `handleRatio` so it would call it whenever the users chooses another value form the slider.
+  and finally we'll put `handleChange` in `handleRatio` so it would call it whenever the users chooses another value from the slider.
 ```
     const handleRatio = value => {
     setAmount(value);